Mark Kennedy Shriver

-Shriver was born at Georgetown University Hospital in Washington, D.C.
+Shriver was born in Washington, D.C.
 He is part of the Kennedy political family, since his mother was Eunice Mary Kennedy.
-He may also be considered to be a part of the "Shriver political family", since his ancestor David Shriver was a delegate of Frederick County, Maryland who signed the Maryland Constitution and Bill of Rights at Maryland's Constitutional Convention of 1776.
-His father is Sargent Shriver, the first director of the Peace Corps upon its establishment by President John F. Kennedy on March 1, 1961, a former ambassador to France and the 1972 Democratic Vice Presidential candidate.
-Mark Shriver has written a memoir about his father, A Good Man: Rediscovering My Father, Sargent Shriver.
-In 2013, Shriver won a Christopher Award for the book.
-In 2016, he wrote a second book, Pilgrimage: My Search for the Real Pope Francis.
+He is also a part of the prominent Shriver family since his ancestor David Shriver was a delegate of Frederick County, Maryland, who signed the Maryland Constitution and Bill of Rights at Maryland's Constitutional Convention of 1776.
+His father is Sargent Shriver, the first director of the Peace Corps upon its establishment by President John F. Kennedy on March 1, 1961, a former ambassador to France and the 1972 Democratic vice presidential candidate.
 His sister, Maria Shriver, is a former journalist and the former First Lady of California (she was married to former Governor of California Arnold Schwarzenegger until mid-year 2011).
 His brother, Bobby Shriver, served as a city council member and mayor of Santa Monica, California.

-Shriver attended high school at the Georgetown Preparatory School, North Bethesda, Maryland and graduated in 1982.
+Shriver attended high school at the Georgetown Preparatory School, in North Bethesda, Maryland, and graduated in 1982.
 Afterward, he earned a bachelor's degree from the College of the Holy Cross in 1986, and a master's degree in public administration from Harvard University in 1993.

 Shriver's godfather is former professional tennis player Donald Dell.